Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/data-onboarding-process/index.md

 ### 3. Determining appropriate governance and access conditions

-LDaCA will collaborate with the Data Steward to (i) understand legal, ethical and moral considerations around data accessibility, and (ii) map the access conditions and how these should be implemented.
+LDaCA will collaborate with the Data Steward to (i) understand legal, ethical and moral considerations around data accessibility, and (ii) map the {{< glossary_link display="access conditions" id="access-conditions" >}} and how these should be implemented.

 At this stage, the Data Steward must prepare a data access license that clearly outlines the conditions for data access, sharing and reuse.
 LDaCA makes available varying levels of access, from open access to restricted access.
 A persistent identifier for the collection must also be provided to support sustainable data management practices.

 ##### LDaCA will:

-1. Provide guidance and support with regards to data governance, persistent identifiers, determining access conditions, and licensing.
+1. Provide guidance and support with regards to data governance, persistent identifiers, determining {{< glossary_link display="access conditions" id="access-conditions" >}}, and licensing.

 ##### Data Steward will: